ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/unified_memory.rst

 When a kernel on the device tries to access a managed memory address that is not in its local device memory, a page-fault is triggered.
 The GPU then in turn requests the page from the host or other device on which the memory is located.
-The page is then unmapped from the source, sent to the device and mapped to the device's memory.
+The page is unmapped from the source, sent to the device and mapped to the device's memory.
 The requested memory is then available locally to the processes running on the device, which improves performance as local memory access outperforms remote memory access.